 Getting loan assistance buying a multifamily property

-It’s hard to believe, but you can actually get down payment assistance and closing cost assistance to help you buy a multifamily home.
-Again, because it’s owner-occupied.
+You can get down payment and closing cost assistance to help you buy a multifamily home.

 Down payment assistance